KatieNinkSmith/Toddler_Words_Frontend/README.md

 **Places**
 **Clothing**
 **Things**
-(Note: The functionality to save files correctly is still under development.)
+(Note: The functionality to save images correctly is still under development.)

 # Functionality